vandanrohatgi/blog-grave/_posts/2020-9-18-THM-DogCat.md

 <img src="/images/dog/logs.png"/>

 So that was a success.
-Next try introducing some php code in one of the headers to download a file from out server on the target machine.
+Next I try introducing some php code in one of the headers to download a file from out server on the target machine.
 We will fire up a python server and transfer a php-reverse-shell.php (you can find it on pentest monkey) file onto the machine.

 - [How to download a file using php](https://www.geeksforgeeks.org/download-file-from-url-using-php/)